 Milena Falcaro Phd et al. https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(21)02178-4/fulltext

 Cancer Incidence and Prevalence in Scotland (2019) - published 2021 May

-Rates of cervical cancer were much lower in 2019 in 20 to 29-year-old women compared to previous years while rates of histologically-verified CIN3 (the most serious pre-cancerous form of cervical intraepithelial neoplasia) have been falling for several years and is significantly different over the last ten years.
+Rates of cervical cancer were much lower in 2019 in 20 to 29-year-old women compared to previous years while rates of histologically-verified CIN3 (the most serious pre-cancerous form of cervical intraepithelial neoplasia) have been falling for several years and are significantly different over the last ten years.

-Together, these suggest that the HPV vaccination programme introduced in Scotland in 2008 has been effective in reducing cervical cancer.
+Together, these findings suggest that the HPV vaccination programme introduced in Scotland in 2008 has been effective in reducing cervical cancer.

 HPV Vaccination and the Risk of Invasive Cervical Cancer